Our Boat Design

 Ballast

-The ballast is the bulb at the bottom of the keel.
-It lowers the boat's center of gravity.
-When wind causes the boat to tilt, the ballast provides a righting moment to bring the sailboat back to the vertical position.
+The ballast is the lowest point of the boat, and adds weight to lower the boat’s center of gravity.
+When wind blows against the boat, the ballast provides a righting moment for the boat to rebalance.

 White chip Red chip